Rohingya Refugee Crisis

 The Rohingya refugee crisis is the fastest growing refugee crisis in the world.
 Since August 2017, the humanitarian situation has deteriorated rapidly due to the escalating violence in Myanmar’s Rahkhine state.

-Thousands of refugees arriving in Bangladesh – mostly women and children – have suffered terrible injuries and emotional trauma.
+Thousands of refugees arriving in Bangladesh – mostly women and children – have suffered terrible violence and trauma.
 Many have been subjected to appalling violations of human rights and there are harrowing accounts of villages being burned down, parents being killed in front of children and women and girls being raped or brutalised.
 According to the UN, the suffering of the Rohingya is on a catastrophic scale.

 What we are doing to help